Language Basics

 Multiple values

 If a given key has multiple values, each value is listed in a new line and each line begins followed by a dash and a space.
-In the example below, there are two lists:
+In the following example, there are two lists:

 1. An automation can have multiple starters and hence the first starter begins with a dash and a space.